matthew-brett/pydagogue/curious_git.rst

 One reason that git is so powerful is that it works very well when more than one person is working on the files in parallel.

-Josephine is impressed with your simple comtent management system, and wants to use it to make some edits to the paper.
+Josephine is impressed with your SAP content management system, and wants to use it to make some edits to the paper.
 She takes a copy of your ``nobel_prize`` directory to put on her laptop.

 She goes away for a conference.